liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 The Liferay Android Sample Project that is built by default displays details of Liferay contacts.
 Just as evidence that this sample project is using the Liferay Mobile SDK libraries, open the sample app's `MainActivity` class from the `src/com/liferay/mobile/sample/activity` directory.
-In LDS, scroll your mouse over the `Session` object instance within the `onListItemClick()` method.
+In Eclipse, scroll your mouse over the `Session` object instance within the `onListItemClick()` method.

 ![Figure 8.9: The `Session` interface is referenced from the sample app's Liferay Mobile SDK libraries.](../../images/sample-mobile-sdk-object.png)